Sergey2405/random_primes/README.md

 Parameters
 -------------

-random_primes parameters - general parameters for the application.
+generator - Defines application behavior - whether generator is enabled.
+Is represent as map with following parameters:

-prime_range - integer, 100000 by default.
+- prime_range - integer, 1000000 by default.
   Defines range of generated value for random_primes_gen and random_primes_filter

-rate_per_second - integer, 3000 by default - number of randomly generated values in a second.
+- rate_per_second - integer, 3000 by default - number of randomly generated values in a second.

-generator - boolean, false by default.
-Defines application behavior - whether generator is enabled.

-filter - boolean, false by default.
-Defines application behavior - whether filter is enabled.
+filter -Defines application behavior - whether filter is enabled.
+Is represent as map with following parameters:

+ - type - dynamic|static.
+Defines numbder of processes that fetch value from the Redis queue to check for being prime.
+   If it is static, number of processes is strictly determined by max_processes parameter.
+   If it is dynamic.
+Number of process is adaptive.
+   It is more or equal 1 and limited by max_processes parameter.

+- max_processes - integer, 1000 by default.
+  defines max number of filter processes.

+- dynamic_interval - integers, ms, 1000 by default.
+  defines time interval when the filter calculates wether to increase number of processes.

 eredis parameters - parameters to connect to Redis

-host = Host IP, "127.0.0.1" by default.
+- host = Host IP, "127.0.0.1" by default.

-port = port number, 6379 by default.
+- port = port number, 6379 by default.

-database - Redis DB, 0 by default.
+- database - Redis DB, 0 by default.

 number_list_key required parameter.
 Redis List key where generated numbers stored/enqueued and then are fetched for checking if are prime.